By Edward Kliszus

 Wes Montgomery’s song “Full House” from 1962 followed, giving the trio a straight-ahead jazz classic with which to improvise and express the mystique of the cool jazz era frequently attributed to Miles Davis.

 A fusion, avant-garde work by Spista exploded into a fabulous virtuoso guitar solo by Bollenback.
-He was supported by powerful, busy drums with walking bass and chord changes from Tsurugas.
+Powerful, busy drums with walking bass and chord changes from Tsurugas supported him.

 It seems we needed to travel back in time, so with the enthusiastic audience catching its breath from fusion energetics, Tsurugas played an extended, pensive introduction for Erroll Gardner’s ballad “Misty”, which became Johnny Mathis’s signature song after he recorded it in 1959.